©Ph. Delval

 Have you decided to take the children to visit the D-Day landing beaches in Normandy?

-You’re right!
+You’re right !
 It is by being there that they will understand that the fate of France, Europe and the world was decided on these beaches in 1944.

-5 thematic rooms, 2 moving films, numerous objects that belonged to Canadian soldiers and civilians, poignant testimonies and several multimedia tools.
-All this in Juno Park, a real open-air museum with the remains of the Atlantic Wall.
+5 themed galleries, 2 moving films, numerous artifacts that belonged to Canadian soldiers and civilians, poignant personal accounts, and various multimedia tools.

 Here are the 5 good reasons to visit the juno beach with your family.